Welcome to the Middle Rio Grande Conservancy District

 The Middle Rio Grande Conservancy District Board of Directors, by unanimous vote and resolution, has approved changes to the Water Bank Rule 23.

 The proposed changes will impact current and future irrigators leasing water from the District thru the Water Bank program.

-Click below for the new rules and resolution.
+Click below for the new rules.